adriantorrie/EodData.jl/README.md

 ### fundamental_list()
 Call and assign the fundamentals of all the listings on a given exchange.
-Here we look at the New Zealand Exchange (NZX) market capitalisation which also has bonds listed on it, and from time-to-time options as well.
+Here we look at the New Zealand Exchange (NZX) market capitalisation, which also has bonds listed on it, and from time-to-time, options as well.
 ```julia
 nzx_fundamentals = fundamental_list(resp.token,"NZX")